Smartphone market to stay cool this year: forecast

 SAN FRANCISCO: International Data Corporation forecast Wednesday that global smartphone sales would cool this year before heating up with help from new 5G networks and India's vibrant market.

-An IDC Worldwide Mobile Phone Tracker expected smartphone sales to slip two-tenths of a per cent this year to total 1.462 billion in a second straight year of slight decline.
+An IDC Worldwide Mobile Phone Tracker expected smartphone sales to slip two-tenths of a percent this year to total 1.46 billion in a second straight year of slight decline.

-But IDC predicted that the smartphone market would reignite next year, growing about 3 per cent annually to 1.654 billion in the year 2022.
+But IDC predicted that the smartphone market would reignite next year, growing about 3 percent annually to 1.65 billion in the year 2022.

 IDC forecast that the smartphone market in China would flatten out next year, while sales in India were expected to continue to boom on low-priced handsets sold by Chinese companies.

-"China remains the focal point for many given that it consumes roughly 30 per cent of the world's smartphones," IDC Worldwide Quarterly Mobile Device Tacker program vice president Ryan Reith said in a release.
+"China remains the focal point for many given that it consumes roughly 30 percent of the world´s smartphones," IDC Worldwide Quarterly Mobile Device Tacker programme vice president Ryan Reith said in a release.

 "But, plenty of pockets of growth can be found beyond China."